Witiko/doctoral-thesis/main.md

 models to model paths in OPT and SLT trees, respectively.
 This indicates that the failure of our soft vector space model to exploit longer paths in OPT and SLT trees may be caused by the insufficient capacity of our fastText model.
-Future experiments should test this hypothesis by performing an end-to-end hyperparameter optimization of fastText using relevance judgements from the ARQMath-1 and ARQMath-2 labs.
+Future work should test this hypothesis by performing an end-to-end hyperparameter optimization of fastText using relevance judgements from the ARQMath-1 and ARQMath-2 labs.